 During our whole ride we saw only one troop of wild horses.
-These animals, as well as the cattle, were introduced by the whom I asked, though asserting this to be the case, were unable to account for it, except from the strong attachment which horses have to any locality to which they are accustomed.
+These animals, as well as the cattle, were introduced by the French in 1764, since which time both have greatly increased.
+It is a curious fact, that the horses have never left the eastern end of the island, although there is no natural boundary to prevent them from roaming, and that part of the island is not more tempting than the rest.
+The Gauchos whom I asked, though asserting this to be the case, were unable to account for it, except from the strong attachment which horses have to any locality to which they are accustomed.
 Considering that the island does not appear fully stocked, and that there are no beasts of prey, I was particularly curious to know what has checked their originally rapid increase.
-That in a limited island some check would sooner or later supervene, is inevitable; but why has the increase of the horse been checked sooner than that of the cattle?
+That in a limited island some check would sooner or later supervene, is inevitable; but why had the increase of the horse been checked sooner than that of the cattle?
 Capt.
 Sulivan has taken much pains for me in this inquiry.
 The Gauchos employed here attribute it chiefly to the stallions constantly roaming from place to place, and compelling the mares to accompany them, whether or not the young foals are able to follow.
 One Gaucho told Capt.
 Sulivan that he had watched a stallion for a whole hour, violently kicking and biting a mare till he forced her to leave her foal to its fate.
-Captain Sulivan can so far corroborate this curious account, that he has several times found young foals dead, whereas he has never found a dead calf.
-Moreover, the dead bodies of full-grown horses are more frequently found, as if more subject to disease or accidents than those of the cattle.
+Capt.
+Sulivan can so far corroborate this curious account, that he has several times found young foals dead, whereas he has never found a dead calf.
+Moreover, the dead bodies of full-grown horses are more frequently found, as if more subject to disease or accidents, than those of the cattle.
 From the softness of the ground their hoofs often grow irregularly to a great length, and this causes lameness.
 The predominant colours are roan and iron-grey.
-All the horses bred here, both tame and wild, are rather small-sized, though generally in good condition; and they have lost so much strength, that they are unfit to be used in taking wild cattle with the lazo: in consequence, it is necessary to go to the great expense of importing fresh horses from the Plata.
+All the horses bred here, both tame and wild, are rather smallsized, though generally in good condition; and they have lost so much strength, that they are unfit to be used in taking wild cattle with the lazo: in consequence, it is necessary to go to the great expense of importing fresh horses from the Plata.
 At some future period the southern hemisphere probably will have its breed of Falkland ponies, as the northern has its Shetland breed.